salva/cl-cookbook/md/win32.md

 method of obtaining the address of structure members or array entries.
 I find myself counting byte offsets by hand and using something like:

-``

     (defun interior-copy (to-struct-ptr byte-offset src-ptr)
       (let ((ptr (fli:make-pointer
                   :address (fli:pointer-address to-struct-ptr :type :char))))
          (fli:incf-pointer ptr byte-offset)
          (wcscpy (fli:pointer-address ptr) (fli:pointer-address src-ptr))))

-\
-where wcscpy, the wide-character version of strcpy, is defined through the FLI.
+Where wcscpy, the wide-character version of strcpy, is defined through the FLI.
 I hope there's a better way to do this and that someone quickly teaches me.
 I haven't worked enough with different OSes and Lispworks to know the best way to choose strcpy vs. wcscpy, other than to use